htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`TransferCheckpoint`
-    A string attribute containing a comma separated list of directories and/or files that should be transferred from the execute machine to the submit machine's spool when the job successfully checkpoints.
+    A string attribute containing a comma separated list of directories and/or files that should be transferred from the execute machine to the access point's spool when the job successfully checkpoints.

 :classad-attribute:`TransferContainer`
     A boolean expresion that controls whether the HTCondor should transfer the